hattya/go.notify/README.rst

 go.notify
 =========

-An abstraction library for notification.
-It provides following implementations:
+An abstraction library for notifications.
+It provides following
+implementations:

 freedesktop
     An implementation of the `Desktop Notifications Specification`_.